 - When there are changes to the federal or state tax laws that might affect your tax liability

 How to check your withholding

 The simplest method to review your federal withholding is to use the IRS Withholding Calculator.
 This should produce accurate calculations for most taxpayers.
 To use the calculator you will need your most recent paystubs.
 If you have already filed your tax return this year, a copy of your Form 1040 for 2017 will be helpful.
 If you prefer to do the calculations yourself, you can follow the instructions for filling out Form W-4 and the three worksheets that come attached.

 Owe self-employment tax

 Owe certain other taxes

 you will need to use the instructions in Publication 505: Tax Withholding and Estimated Tax.
 You can make an appointment with your tax professional to receive help planning your withholding.
-Publication 505 is not yet updated for 2018 and is expected to be completed in early spring.

 Did you owe Connecticut a lot this year or get a large refund back?
 Then you should take the time to review your CT Withholdings as well.
 Unfortunately, the Connecticut Department of Revenue Services does not provide a convenient calculator.
 If you need to check your CT withholdings you can do so using the CT withholding informational publication and the instructions that come with Form CT-W4 or contact your tax professional for an appointment.